rulila52/adaptive-scrollbar/README.md

 You can position your scrollbar on any of the 4 sides of the screen.
-There is only one thing - if you choose ScrollbarPosition.top or ScrollbarPosition.bottom, your scrollbar will actually be rotated 90 degrees, and the top will be on the right.
+There is only one thing - if you choose ScrollbarPosition.top or ScrollbarPosition.bottom, your scrollbar will actually be rotated 90 degrees, and the top will be on the left.
 Do not forget about this if you specify the spacings for slider and under the slider part.
 I'll think about how to simplify this.

 ```dart